AnyChart/docs.anychart.com/Maps/Custom_GeoJson_Maps.md

 <br>
 <img width = "700" src = "http://static.anychart.com/images/creating\_maps\_22.jpg">
 <br>
 As you can see, this area doesn't cover both shapes, only the common territories.
-To make the region that will contain both African territory and the shape that was created we should repeat the previous operation, using the new layer.
+To make the region that will contain both African territory and the shape that was created we should repeat the previous operation, using the new layer.<br>

-7. For more advanced edits use the Toolbox Panel (View->Panels->Toolbox).
+9. For more advanced edits use the Toolbox Panel (View->Panels->Toolbox).
 <br>
 <img width = "700" src = "http://static.anychart.com/images/creating\_maps\_08.jpg">